dante-falls/Web-Security/Client-Side-Vulnerabilities/Cross-Site-Scripting(XSS)/Stored-XSS/Stored-XSS-Admin-Portal-Test.md

 <h2>How To Use The Stored XSS Test Program</h2>

 1. Copy, Create and Start the python file in my Stored-XSS Repository labeled 'stored-xss-in-admin-portal.py'.
+The file is located at https://github.com/dante-falls/Web-Security/blob/main/Client-Side-Vulnerabilities/Cross-Site-Scripting(XSS)/Stored-XSS/stored-xss-in-admin-portal.py.
 Start the python file with python or python3.
 Reference the image below.

 ![start-stored-xss-test-suite](https://github.com/user-attachments/assets/cf4f1b94-4ac0-41e8-940c-a974941adea3)